petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/creating-wiki-pages.md

 # Creating Wiki Pages

+The *Wiki* widget starts with a default wiki page called *FrontPage*.
+Users can edit this page to make their first wiki page.

+By default, only authenticated users can create *Wiki* articles; guests must sign in first.

 !!! note
-    You can enable a child Wiki page to inherit its parent's permissions by setting `permissions.propagation.enabled` to `true` in `portal.properties`.
+    Set `permissions.propagation.enabled` to `true` in the `portal-ext.properties` file to have Wiki pages inherit their parent's permissions.
 This affects only Wiki pages and message board threads; other assets inherit the default resource permission.

-The *Wiki* widget starts with a default wiki page called *FrontPage*.
-Users can edit this page to make their first wiki page.

-By default, only authenticated users have the ability to create *Wiki* articles; guests must sign in first.

 ## Creating Content on the *FrontPage*

-1. Navigate to the site page where the *Wiki* widget is deployed.
+1. Navigate to the site page where the Wiki widget is deployed.

    ![The Wiki Widget with no content](./creating-wiki-pages/images/01.png)

-1. To modify the *FrontPage*, click the *This page is empty.
+1. To modify the `FrontPage`, click the *This page is empty.
 Edit it to add some text.* link in the box.

 1. The default text editor uses Creole.
 To switch the format, expand the *Configuration* section.